Lead generation is an indispensable part of business.

 By default, they’re filtered according to your industry.

-Since my field is marketing, I automatically get shown a bunch of groups relevant to that field (no search necessary).
+Since our field is marketing, we automatically get shown a bunch of groups relevant to that field (no search necessary).

 Click on the individual groups that interest you.